A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Strongly cuspidal functions

 for all $f,f'\in \mathcal{S}(\mathfrak{g}(F))$ and all $x\in A_G(F)\backslash G(F)$.

-The two theorems below are slight variation around the local trace formula of Arthur (cf [A1]) and its version for Lie algebras due to Waldspurger (cf [Wa3]).
-The proof of these two theorems will appear elsewhere ([Beu2]).
+The two theorems below are slight variations around the local trace formula of Arthur (cf.\ \cite{A1}) and its version for Lie algebras due to Waldspurger (cf.\ \cite{Wa3}).
+The proof of these two theorems will appear elsewhere \cite{Beu2}.

 \begin{theo} \begin{enumerate}[(i)]

 \item For all $d\geqslant 0$, there exists $d'\geqslant 0$ and a continuous semi-norm $\nu_{d,d'}$ on $\mathcal{C}(G(F))$ such that

 and